Somatic Reflections on the Qualities That Sustain Embodied Leadership

 Authority is self-trust made visible.

 For many leaders, authority was modeled as something external.
-It came from titles, validation, expertise, or the approval of others.
-It was solidified in spaces where decisions were reinforced by consensus rather than conviction.
+It came from titles, credentials, or the approval of others.
+It was confirmed in rooms where decisions were reinforced by consensus rather than conviction.

-Authority lives where truth is felt, acknowledged, and acted on without fragmentation.
+The authority that sustains leadership over time lives where truth is felt, acknowledged, and acted upon, without requiring validation to remain intact.

 Embodied Meaning

-Somatic authority does not remove doubt.
+Somatic authority doesn’t eliminate doubt.
 It creates enough internal stability to include doubt without being derailed by it.
-The nervous system remains intact while choice is made.

 Somatic Noticing

-Authority can be explored through your relationship with decision-making.
+Authority can be explored by evaluating your current relationship with a decision that has been circling.

-• Where am I already decided but hesitating to trust myself?
+• Where are you already decided but hesitating to trust yourself?

 Point of Remembrance